michaelnny/rl4llm/scripts/README.md

 **Stage 2: PPO Training**

-Begin PPO training using the value model checkpoint from Stage 1.
+Adapt the checkpoint files path inside the yaml config file for the value model.
+Then begin PPO training using the value model checkpoint from Stage 1.

 **Step 1**: Start inference server:
 ```bash